 - Video cameras.
 One of the most important pieces of equipment for a professional live remote broadcast is a video camera.
 Thousands of different live streaming cameras are out there, including entry-level, prosumer, and professional cameras.
 The entry-level cameras are typically cheap and lightweight and range from $300 to $700.
 Prosumer video cameras have decent connectivity and a few manual controls and range in price from $800 to $3,000.
 Professional cameras are durable with higher build quality and high-resolution sensors for excellent image quality.
 These cameras usually range from $1,500 to $25,000.

 - Audio equipment.
 Audio quality is often more important to viewers than video streaming quality.
-There is low to medium quality audio live event streaming equipment, such as built-in microphones on entry-level and prosumer cameras, medium to high-quality audio equipment like built-in microphones on professional cameras, and professional quality audio equipment like XLR microphones.
+There is low to medium quality audio live event streaming equipment in a virtual event company, such as built-in microphones on entry-level and prosumer cameras, medium to high-quality audio equipment like built-in microphones on professional cameras, and professional quality audio equipment like XLR microphones.